fineanmol/plant-tree/README.md

-🌲 Updated on Fri, 11 Apr 2025 07:49:39 GMT
+🎋 Updated on Fri, 11 Apr 2025 11:48:13 GMT

-> "Experience is the name everyone gives to their mistakes."
+> "Simplicity is the soul of efficiency."